thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

       * `"path": "$PATH"`
       * `"type": "$TYPE"`
       * `"reason": "$ERROR_MSG"` telling the cause of the error if any.
-   1. The child-device configuration software must send at least a success or an error message, depending on the success of the `GET` and configuration operations.
+   1. The child-device agent must send at least a success or an error message, depending on the success of the `GET` and configuration operations.
       It should also send an executing message before starting to process the request.
 1. On reception an operation status message,